Knoxville, Tennessee: Media

 The Knoxville News Sentinel is the local daily newspaper in Knoxville, with a daily circulation of 14,247 as of 2025.

 The city is home to several weekly, bi-weekly, and monthly publications.

 As of 2011, the Knoxville television market was the 61st largest in the U.S. with 527,790 homes, according to Nielsen Market Research.
 The largest local television station is NBC affiliate WBIR-TV, with 28,305 viewing households, followed by ABC affiliate WATE-TV (23,559), CBS affiliate WVLT-TV (20,052), Fox affiliate WTNZ (10,319), and CW affiliate WBXX-TV (5,415).
 Other local stations include WKNX-TV (Ind.), WVLR (CTN) and WPXK (Ion).
 East Tennessee PBS operates Knoxville's Public Broadcasting Service station at WKOP 17.

 Discovery, Inc. operates the former Scripps Networks Interactive cable television networks from Knoxville, including HGTV, Magnolia Network, Food Network and Cooking Channel.
 Jewelry Television, a home shopping channel, is also based in the city, and several companies that provide production services to the ex-SNI networks also maintain Knoxville operations.

 According to Arbitron's 2011 Radio Market Rankings, Knoxville had the nation's 72nd-largest radio market, with 684,700 households.
 In 2010, country music station WIVK (107.7 FM) had the market's highest AQH share at 16.3, followed by adult contemporary station WJXB (97.5 FM) at 10.1, and news/talk station WCYQ (100.3 FM) at 8.3.
 Other stations include Rock music stations WIMZ (103.5 FM) and WNFZ (94.3), Rhythmic Top 40 station WKHT (104.5 FM), contemporary hit station WWST (102.1 FM), and National Public Radio station WUOT (91.9 FM).
 The University of Tennessee radio station operates under WUTK (90.3 FM).

 Filming location

-A number of films and television programs were filmed in the city, such as the 1999 film October Sky, the 2000 film Road Trip at the University of Tennessee campus, Box of Moonlight, starring John Turturro and Sam Rockwell, scenes from the 2004 film The Heart Is Deceitful Above All Things, Woman In Hiding, a 1949 film noir starring actress Ida Lupino, and the 2017 film, The Last Movie Star, which was one of the last films to star Burt Reynolds.
+A number of films and television programs were filmed in the city, such as the 1950 film noir Woman in Hiding starring Ida Lupino and Howard Duff, the 1963 film All the Way Home which was based on Knoxville native James Agee's novel A Death in the Family, the 1965 film The Fool Killer starring Anthony Perkins and Edward Albert, the 1970 film A Walk in the Spring Rain starring Anthony Quinn and Ingrid Bergman, the 1996 film Box of Moonlight, starring John Turturro and Sam Rockwell, the 1999 film October Sky starring Jake Gyllenhaal and Chris Cooper, the 2000 film Road Trip at the University of Tennessee campus, the 2004 film The Heart Is Deceitful Above All Things, the 2009 film That Evening Sun starring Hal Holbrook and Ray McKinnon, the 2017 film The Last Movie Star starring Ariel Winter and Burt Reynolds in one of his last roles, and the 2019 film Light from Light starring Marin Ireland and Jim Gaffigan.